“Hi honey, how are you?”

 As parents, we’re quick to jump in and try to solve our children’s problems.
 But sometimes, that isn’t what they’re looking for right away.
 Instead of providing a solution, simply listen.
 Take it all in, and empathize.
 There is plenty of time to help her work through the problem, but each of these moments can help her learn how to work through whatever she may be facing.
 If she asks for advice, go for it!
 If you can sense that she needs your advice, try asking this: “Would you like to know what I would do in this situation?”
 If she says yes, go for it.
 But if not, simply let her know that you’re there if she ever does, and continue listening.

 Do you have other ideas on how to make your car ride a great experience?
-Let us know in the comments or on our Facebook page!
+Let us know on our Facebook page!